ArjoNagelhout/urbanar_project_report/content/iteration_3/index.md

 However, not everyone will be interested in the more serious, communicative character of this app.
 Our gameful components as leveling up to collect assets seemed like a fun way of keeping people engaged to use the app for a longer time period were more appropriate for the achiever player type (Stewart, 2011), who are probably less interested in participating in urban design and planning.
 The goal for our target user is to express his/her creativity and interact with the ideas of others.
 Therefore, the game is mostly made for the player types explorers and socializers.
 As their temperaments can best be categorized as the idealist and rational (David Keirsey, 1984), the players will more likely benefit more from full access to all assets to express their creativity.
 For the same reason, the option of submitting a comment was added.

 The current voting system was sensitive for people willing to troll their neighborhood and municipality.
 We got rid of the dislike button, as ideas could be disliked by groups on purpose.
 A personal profile needed to be made in which a user can find his/her achievements, as well as options to customize their interface.
 Solely screenshots of the AR build submission could cause confusion and a button to view the build in a real-world context was added.
 Furthermore, a description section was added so ideas could be sustained with some background knowledge.

+An ideation session about the name of our concept was conducted.
+Eventually the name TinkerTown was chosen and a logo was made, only to be discarded a day later.
+We thought it sounded too childish and did not convey the message of serving as a way of participating in urban design and planning.
+Up until a few days before the final day the product would stay nameless.

+{{< figcontainer class="large" >}}
+{{< fig src="images/namegenerationmidterm.png" caption="Ideation about the name of our product" name="ideation" >}}
+{{< fig src="images/logov1.jpg" caption="The TinkerTown logo" name="tinkertown" >}}
+{{< /figcontainer >}}

 ## Expert interview with Gwen Klerks
 To gain more knowledge in the field of citizen participation, a discussion was held with Gwen Klerks: https://www.linkedin.com/in/gwenklerks/?originalSubdomain=nl